How long for screed to dry walk on

 • External Conditions: External factors, such as weather conditions or site location, can influence the drying time as well.
 For example, a screed laid in a humid environment may take longer to dry compared to one laid in a drier environment.

-See also How long is 114 min
+See also How long is the flight from manchester to croatia

 It is important to remember that the drying time provided by manufacturers is an estimate and can vary depending on these factors.
 To ensure accurate drying times, it is best to consult with professionals and follow the manufacturer’s guidelines specific to the type of screed being used.